gracelang/language/website/tutorial/variables/fold.md

 The general pattern for using fold is as follows:

 ```
-‹collection›.fold { ‹a›, ‹b› →
+«collection».fold { «a», «b» →
-    ‹function›
+    «function»
-} startingWith (‹initialValue›)
+} startingWith («initialValue»)
 ```
-where `‹collection›` is an expression that evaluates to any collection, `‹a›` and `‹b›` are any names you choose for the accumulator and the current element, and `‹function›` is some Grace code, normally using the variables that you chose for `‹a›` and `‹b›`.
+where `«collection»` is an expression that evaluates to any collection, `«a»` and `«b»` are any names you choose for the accumulator and the current element, and `«function»` is some Grace code, normally using the variables that you chose for `«a»` and `«b»`.
-`‹initialValue›` is the initial value of the accumulator.
+`«initialValue»` is the initial value of the accumulator.

 Another way of thinking about folds, especially useful when the combining function can be written as an operator like `*`, is that it replaces the commas in the list